 - Changes in eating habits, like suddenly skipping meals or binge eating.
 Kids may come home from school hungry because they did not eat lunch.

 - Declining grades, loss of interest in schoolwork, or not wanting to go to school

 - Sudden loss of friends or avoidance of social situations

 - Self-destructive behaviors such as running away from home, harming themselves, or talking about suicide

 All 50 states have adopted statutes that prohibit bullying at school.
-However, these statutes vary wildly on their enforcement.
+However, these statutes vary wildly in their enforcement.
 The reaction by some school districts is woefully inadequate.
-It is essential to reach out to an attorney with experience in handling these types of cases.